commonsharp/SurvivalProject-Server/README.md

 * Started working on skills.
 Added a list of skillID to string in the Info directory.
 * You can now fuse cards.
 Level up fusion is working perfectly (you also lose code/elements).
 Skill fusion is partially working.
 You lose the right amount of code/elements but you're not getting any skill at the moment.
 * Got the correct format of LeaveGameHandler/LeaveRoomHandler.
+* Fixed a bug where FindUser was causing a null pointer exception.
+* Fixed a bug where AddFriend was not working properly.
+Also made it more efficient (no need to go to the database).
+Also removed a field from the database thanks to this fix.

 # 01/04/2017
 * The quest of understanding every single packet continues...